 - Always meet in a public place for the first time, just in case they're not who they say they are or something goes wrong.
 If they're pressuring you to come to their place, again, take it as a warning sign and don't meet them

 - Tell a friend where you're going, who you're meeting and send them updates to let them know you're safe

 - Have an escape plan.
-In lots of pubs and bars you can 'Ask for Angela' which lets a member of staff know something's wrong in a subtle way, so they can help you.
+In lots of pubs and bars you can 'Ask for Angela'.
+This lets a member of staff know something's wrong in a subtle way, so they can help you.